auroraapi/node-portaudio/README.md

 incompatible with version 3 audio units.
 Please transition to the API's in AudioComponent.h.
 ```

-A locally compiled version of the portaudio library is now included with the latest version of naudiodon that uses more up-to-date APIs from Apple.
+A locally compiled version of the portaudio library is now included with the latest version of `node-portaudio` that uses more up-to-date APIs from Apple.
 The portaudio team are [aware of this issue](https://app.assembla.com/spaces/portaudio/tickets/218-pa-coreaudio-uses-some--quot-deprecated-quot--apis----this-is-by-design-but-need/details).

 ## Status, support and further development

-Optimisation is still required for use with lower specification devices, such as Raspberry Pis.

-Although the architecture of naudiodon is such that it could be used at scale in production environments, development is not yet complete.
-In its current state, it is recommended that this software is used in development environments and for building prototypes.
-Future development will make this more appropriate for production use.

-Contributions can be made via pull requests and will be considered by the author on their merits.
-Enhancement requests and bug reports should be raised as github issues.
-For support, please contact [Streampunk Media](http://www.streampunk.media/).
+This library was created mostly to port to TypeScript and add some additional PortAudio functionality.
+It may be developed further if more features are requested.
+Additionally, you can create a PR to add some of your own functionality.

 ## License

-This software is released under the Apache 2.0 license.
-Copyright 2017 Streampunk Media Ltd.

 This software uses libraries from the PortAudio project.
 The [license terms for PortAudio](http://portaudio.com/license.html) are stated to be an [MIT license](http://opensource.org/licenses/mit-license.php).
-Streampunk Media are grateful to Ross Bencina and Phil Burk for their excellent library.